nbuilding/N-lang-docs/docs/features/literals.md

 # Literals

-Literals are the raw values like `1` or `"a"` that are the main basis for values in N along with variables, this will go though all literals currently in N.
+Literals are the raw values like `1` or `"a"` that are the main basis for values in N along with variables, this will go through all literals currently in N.

 ## Number Literals